Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs

 \subsection{Constructing a difference scheme for symmetric hyperbolic systems}

-The difference scheme for the boundary-value problem \eqref{sist_2} and the Cauchy problem \eqref{sist_1} may be chosen in various ways.
-Our scheme is taken from \cite{go76}.
+The difference scheme for the boundary-value problem~ \eqref{sist_2} and the Cauchy problem~\eqref{sist_1} may be chosen in various ways.
+The scheme we use is taken from \cite{go76}.
 It can be applied to a broader class of systems, including some systems of nonlinear equations.
 We describe it in few stages, letting for simplicity the righthand part to be zero: $f=0$.

-1. First we describe some discretization details.
+\begin{enumerate}[label=\arabic*.] \item First we describe some discretization details.
 To simplify notation, we stick to the 2-dimensional case $x_1=x$, $x_2=y$, $B_1=B$, $B_2=C$, i.e., $m=2$.
 For $m\geq3$ the difference scheme is obtained in the same way as for $m=2$ but the step from $m=1$ to $m=2$ is nontrivial.

-Consider the uniform rectangular grid $G$ on $Q=[0,1]^2$ defined by the family of lines $\{x=x_i\},\{y=y_j\}$ where $1\leq i,j\leq2^N$ for some natural number $N$ .
+Consider the uniform rectangular grid $G$ on $Q=[0,1]^2$ defined by the family of lines $\{x=x_i\},\{y=y_j\}$ where $0\leq i,j\leq2^N$ for some natural number $N$.
 Let $h=x_i-x_{i-1}=y_j-y_{j-1}=1/2^N$ be the step of the grid.
 Associate to any function $g\in\{u_1,\ldots,u_n\}$ and any fixed time point $t=l\tau,$ $l\in\mathbb N$, the vector of dimension $2^{2N}$ with the components

 equal to the values of $g$ in the centers of grid cells, and denote, as in the previous subsection,

 The initial grid function, from which the iteration process starts, will be denoted as ${\bf \varphi}^{(h)}$, which equals to ${\bf u}^{(h)}$ restricted to the time level $t=0$.